-However, Black Edition customers also receive satellite navigation, front parking sensors and a rear view camera.
+However, Black Edition customers also receive satellite navigation, front parking sensors and a rearview camera.

-The £27,995 plus VAT list price is £1,050 more than the standard Limited which is relatively good value for money considering you also receive satellite navigation, front parking sensors, a rear view camera and the ‘blacked out’ exterior.
+The Ford Ranger Black Edition is available for £27,995 plus VAT, which is £1,050 more than the Limited model.
+This is relatively good value for money considering you also receive satellite navigation, front parking sensors, a rearview camera and the ‘blacked out’ exterior.

 Fewer than 1,000 models have been reserved for the UK, all with the lower-powered 2.2TDCi 161bhp/385Nm engine, and so dealers are reluctant to discount them at the same rate as standard models, which means there will be very little price walk to the better-specced Wildtrak.